 Though recent research had demonstrated the potential of some protonic ceramic fuel cells to offer environmentally sustainable and cost-effective electric power generation, those cells’ high electrolyte conductivities failed to produce anticipated power outputs.

-“While it was known that some electrolytes have high conductivity at 500-degrees Celsius, somehow the electrodes were not working well in the complete fuel cell,” Haile said.
+“While it was known that some electrolytes have high conductivity at 500 degrees Celsius (900 degrees Fahrenheit), somehow the electrodes were not working well in the complete fuel cell,” Haile said.

 The Haile-led team overcame this persistent challenge by combining a high-activity cathode — the double-perovskite cathode PBSCF — with a new composition of matter, a chemically stable electrolyte labeled BZCYYb4411, to produce exceptional power density and stability in the highly prized intermediate temperature regime.
 This novel electrolyte allowed ions to move quickly and, unlike many previous electrolytes, remained stable even when operated for many hundreds of hours.

 “We solved multiple problems simultaneously by changing out the electrode, improving the electrolyte and creating good contact and communication between the two materials,” said Haile, who led the development of the concept, guided the experimental design, and supervised the research.

 After years of scientists chasing high-power operation at 500 degrees Celsius (900 degrees Fahrenheit) — “a commercialization sweet spot,” Haile called it — the researchers’ discovery presents a significant step toward lower fuel cell costs and more sustainable energy.

 “High temperatures translate into greater efficiency, but also higher costs because of the necessary auxiliary components,” said Haile, a past recipient of the American Institute of Chemists’s Chemical Pioneer Award.
 “Here, we demonstrate a clear path for realizing the potential of fuel cells to generate clean electricity.”